 Margaret is my landlady.
 She was born in Kibera and sells fish outside the studio on weekdays.
 When I asked her about her Sunday dress she said “I took off my shoes to be closer to God” and then added “I choose to wear this on Sundays to be similar to Sister Maria.”

 David the old photographer told me that women want to have a portrait and men don’t.
 He was right.
-Out of the 400+ portraits I’ve shot in this studio, the vast majority are women.
+Out of hundreds of portraits I’ve shot in this studio, the vast majority are women.

 ….but every so often, I get a man and it’s gold.
 This is my neighbor and his little girl who was dressed intentionally for this portrait.
 Their mum/wife has a small vegetable store next to Weekend Studio and I tried to get her to come in for a portrait too.
 Instead she volunteered her family (pictured) and continued business.
 I get it though, Sunday is a good business day and some people just don’t want a picture.
 Why should they?

 I’m still waiting for this lady to come and pick up her portrait.
 It hangs at Weekend Studio until she does.
 For a few Sundays I’ve seen her walk hurriedly past to church.
 She is dressed differently but insistently elegant.
-Every person who sits for a portrait gets a print to take home, I’ve photographed over 400 people now and occasionally I have a line outside the studio.
+Every person who sits for a portrait gets a print to take home.
 The ‘best’ of Sunday Best, I get framed at Wafula’s Studio across the street from mine and when people come to collect their image, I record their story.
 I can’t wait to hear her story – this stylish lady in blue with shiny red shoes.

 See more of the series in this slideshow below: